Turn release notes into a changelog video users actually watch

 30 seconds

-Drop in your changelog, feature doc, or bullet points from the sprint. ngram builds a video script from whatever you have.
+Drop in the changelog, feature doc, or bullet points from the sprint. ngram builds a video script from whatever the PM already wrote — Linear exports, GitHub release descriptions, plain bullets, all work as source.

 2